ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__BeaconVariant.md

 #### genotype

-* type: array of array
+* type: array of string

 list of strings, which represent the (phased) alleles in which the variant was being observed